JOSETTE & JEAN-YVES CHEVALIER

 - Husband and wife, ambassadors and creators of NV -

-Three years later, they were married and acquired their first sailing boat, a ‘Corsaire’, a life full with the joys of sailing, escape and the regatta.
+Three years later, married they bought their first yacht, a ‘Corsaire’, a life full of the joys of sailing and escape.

-Passionate about sailing, in 1977 they decide to create a sail-making company ‘Normandie Voiles’ in Ouistreham, Normandy.
-Whenever the opportunity afforded itself, in their free time they enjoyed participating in regattas and spending time with their two daughters.
+Passionate about sailing, in 1977 they created a sail-making company ‘Normandie Voiles’ in Ouistreham, Normandy.
+Whenever they could, they enjoyed participating in regattas and spending time with their two daughters.

-After 10 years, ‘Normandie Voiles’ became NVequipment.
+Ten years later, ‘Normandie Voiles’ became NVequipment.
 They moved away from sail-making to focus on a new venture: ‘hoods and outdoor protection’.
-In 1990, the couple relocated to Saint-Gilles-Croix-de-Vie in the Vendée region, to move the company closer to the main building sites.
+In 1990, the couple relocated to Saint-Gilles-Croix-de-Vie in the Vendée department, to move closer to the main shipyards.

-During this period, the realities of entrepreneurship left them with little time for sailing.
-In 2000, Jean-Yves and Josette decide to sell NVequipment to Pascal Cardi, buy a new boat, and set sail on the seas again.
+The realities of entrepreneurship left them with little time for sailing.
+In 2000, Jean-Yves and Josette sold NVequipment to Pascal Cardi, and their first decision was to buy a new boat, and set sail on the seas again.

-Like in sailing, this tight-knit couple relied on their shared skills and know-how, giving them success in their careers and now in their personal story which continues on.
+This tight-knit couple relied on their shared skills and expertise, ensuring their career success and personal adventure which continues to this day.